google/koladata/docs/koda_v1_api_reference.md

   schema: The schema to use for resulting DataSlice.
   max_threads: maximum number of threads to use.
   ndim: Dimensionality of items to pass to `fn`.
+  include_missing: Specifies whether `fn` should be computed to the missing
+    items.
+By default, the function is applied to all items including the missing. `include_missing=False` can only be used with `ndim=0`.
   item_completed_callback: A callback that will be called after each item is
     processed.
 It will be called in the original thread that called `map_py` in case `max_threads` is greater than 1, as we rely on this property for